villages are in need of adequate access to drining water

 - Installation of three boreholes equipped with human powered pumps

 - Raising awareness on waterborne diseases, hygiene and sanitation practices in order to implement measures to prevent these diseases.
-Community education on water, sanitation and hygiene will be provided
+Community education on water, sanitation and hygiene are being provided.

 Project budget